The physics of space and time II: A reassessment of Einstein's 1905 special relativity paper: #1

 In these equations the velocity of the source charge $Q$ is $\vec{u} = \hat{\imath} \beta_u c$ and the radius vector is $\vec{r} = r(\hat{\imath} \cos \psi + \hat{\jmath} \sin \psi)$ where $\hat{\imath}$, $\hat{\jmath}$ and $\hat{k}$ are unit vectors directed along the $x$, $y$, $z$ axes.
 In (9.19)-(9.22) $\vec{r}$ is specified at the instant at which the fields are defined, although the Heaviside formula (9.19) is commonly derived~\cite{PP} from retarded Li\'{e}nard-Wiechert potentials~\cite{LW}.
 As mentioned in Section 2 above, the pre-relativistic Heaviside formulae (9.19), (19.20) are actually incorrect, but what is important for the present discussion is only the functional space-time dependence of the fields in (9.19)-(9.22) and of the corresponding 4-vector potential $A^{\alpha}$ in the defining equations of the fields (9.2) and (9.3).
 In all of these equations, the field point, $\vec{x}$, always appears in combination with the vector, $\vec{x}_Q$, specifying the instantaneous position of the source charge, to define the radius vector, $\vec{r}$, giving the relative positions of the source and test charges:

 When the source charge is in motion, the functional time dependence of the fields is implicit in that of the source charge position $\vec{x}_Q = \vec{x}_Q(t)$.
-Because $A^{\alpha}$ and all the fields are functions of $r = |\vec{x} - \vec{x}_Q(t)|$ it follows, for the case of Eqns(9.19)-(9.22) where the source charge is in motion parallel to the $x$-axis, that $x$ and $t$ are no longer independent variables, as assumed in Eqn(9.11), but instead their partial derivatives satisfy the relation~\cite{JHFSTF}:
+Because $A^{\alpha}$ and all the fields are functions of $r = |\vec{x} - \vec{x}_Q(t)|$ it follows, for the case of Eqs.~(9.19)-(9.22) where the source charge is in motion parallel to the $x$-axis, that $x$ and $t$ are no longer independent variables, as assumed in Eq.~(9.11), but instead their partial derivatives satisfy the relation~\cite{JHFSTF}:

-Also, as demonstrated in Ref.~\cite{JHFSTF} $r$ is a Lorentz-invariant quantity so that in virtue of Eqns(9.14), and in contrast to Eqn(9.12), the transformation of the $x$ partial derivative is, like the $y$ and $z$ partial derivatives, time independent:
+Also, as demonstrated in Ref.~\cite{JHFSTF} $r$ is a Lorentz-invariant quantity so that in virtue of Eqs.~(9.14), and in contrast to Eq.~(9.12), the transformation of the $x$ partial derivative is, like the $y$ and $z$ partial derivatives, time independent:

-A consequence of (9.24) and (9.25) is that the $x$ and $t$ partial derivatives do not transform as components of a 4-vector according to Eqns(9.12) and (9.13) so that the electric and magnetic fields produced by a uniformly moving charge do not transform, according to (9.7), as components of a second-rank tensor.
+A consequence of (9.24) and (9.25) is that the $x$ and $t$ partial derivatives do not transform as components of a 4-vector according to Eqs.~(9.12) and (9.13) so that the electric and magnetic fields produced by a uniformly moving charge do not transform, according to (9.7), as components of a second-rank tensor.
 The actual transformation laws of the RCED fields of (9.21) and (9.22) are easily read off from these equations.
 Denoting by $\vec{E}^{\ast}$ the electric field in the rest frame S$^{\ast}$ of the source charge $Q$, (9.21) gives:

 For comparison with Einstein's transformation equations ({\rm E}6.13)-({\rm E}6.15), suppose that the velocity of the source charge in the frame S' is $w$.
 Then (9.21) and (9.22) give, for the fields in the frame S':